Main Navigation - Mobile

 The principal must delete the peace officer’s record from the student’s educational record, destroy the data, and make reasonable efforts to notify any teacher, counselor, staff member, administrator, substitute, or volunteer who received information from the peace officer’s record if the county attorney determines not to proceed with a petition or directs the student into a diversion or mediation program or if a juvenile court makes a decision on a petition and the county attorney or juvenile court notifies the superintendent of such action.

-The school district may disclose personally identifiable information from the education records of a nonpublic school student, other than a student who receives shared time educational services, without the written consent of the parent of the student or the eligible student unless otherwise provided herein, if the disclosure is:
+The District may disclose personally identifiable information from the education records of a nonpublic school student, other than a student who receives shared-time educational services, without the written consent of the parent/guardian of the student or the eligible student unless otherwise provided herein, if the disclosure is:

 1. Pursuant to a valid court order;